awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/README.md

 ### Application notes
 * The maximum pixel size for analysis is 10000x10000.
 Larger images will not be analyzed.
-* Some email clients do not support the long length download urls.
-You may need to remove any spaces from the url before downloading.
+* Some email clients do not support the long length download URLs.
+You might need to remove spaces from the URL before downloading.

 ## Delete the resources